- Last Updated on Thursday, 11 July 2013 19:43

 That’s why Westchester County launched Senior Crime Busters, a proactive elder fraud and crime prevention program that teaches seniors how to recognize potential scams before they happen, and how to avoid becoming a victim in the first place.

-The program is ongoing, and is being offered to senior clubs, nutrition centers, senior centers, assisted living facilities, houses of worship, libraries and LCC sites.
+The program is ongoing, and is being offered to senior clubs, nutrition centers, senior centers, assisted living facilities, houses of worship, libraries and Livable Communities Villages.
 For more information or to arrange for a program call (914) 995-2190.

 The effort brings together officials from law enforcement, social service agencies and non-profit organizations in Westchester to pool their resources and expertise when speaking to senior groups.